nrwl/nx/docs/node/api-angular/generators/move.md

 Type: `boolean`

-Should the generator update the import path to reflect the new location?
+Update the import path to reflect the new location.